SoloQueueTrash/jaypur/README.md

 - **Profile Management:** Once logged in, users can view and manage their profiles.

 ### 3. Product Management
-- **CRUD Operations:** Users can perform Create, Read, Update, and Delete operations on products.
+- **CRUD Operations:** Administrators can perform Create, Read, Update, and Delete operations on products.
 - **Image Upload:** Products can be associated with multiple images, allowing for a detailed presentation.

 ## Purpose of the Project